5 Vermont Fall Foliage Hikes on Little-Known State Lands

 Getting there: Molly Stark State Park is located at 705 VT-9 East in Wilmington.

-Described as remote, wild, and expansive, Victory State Forest in Vermont’s Northeast Kingdom covers 16,272 acres in Concord, Granby, Lunenburg, and Victory.
+Described as wild and expansive, Victory State Forest is one of the more remote Vermont fall foliage hikes.
+The area is in Vermont’s Northeast Kingdom covers 16,272 acres in Concord, Granby, Lunenburg, and Victory.
 The land was acquired from lumber or paper companies, and remnants of sawmills remain within the forest.
 Portions of Victory State Forest permit primitive camping, and gravel roads within the forest are open for horseback riding and biking.

 Victory Basin Wildlife Management Area is a lowland natural area that is an ideal location for birding.
 The basin has an extensive logging history that reached its peak in the late 1800s, leaving roads and trails found there today, as well as old cellar holes and abandoned homesteads.
 The area also includes the abandoned Victory Branch Railroad corridor, which follows the western border of the basin.